molpopgen/fwdpp/doc/md/datatypes.md

 ## Mutation types

 The most basic type determining the behavior of a simulation is a mutation.
-Any __fwdpp__-based simulation must define a mutation type that publicy inherits from KTfwd::mutation_base.
+Any __fwdpp__-based simulation must define a mutation type that publicy inherits from fwdpp::mutation_base.
 This base class contains several public data types:

 ~~~{.cpp}
 //The mutation position